-On a balmy summer evening last August, acclaimed food editor and author Elettra Wiedemann was gearing up to throw an idyllic farm-to-table dinner in the Hamptons with an intimate gathering of guests to celebrate her newly launched cookbook, Impatient Foodie.
+On a balmy summer evening, last August, acclaimed food editor and author Elettra Wiedemann was gearing up to throw an idyllic farm-to-table dinner in the Hamptons with an intimate gathering of guests to celebrate her newly launched cookbook, Impatient Foodie.
 Every detail was in place to ensure the evening would unfold flawlessly.
-A slight ocean breeze, a breathtaking sunset, and the breathtakingly beautiful backyard of a picturesque Luxury Retreats property set the backdrop for this memorable soirée.
+A slight ocean breeze, a breathtaking sunset, and the breathtakingly beautiful backyard of a picturesque AirBnB Luxury Retreat property set the backdrop for this memorable soirée.

 Radish Dip With Crudités

 "If you're not a huge fan of ranch dressing–type crudité dips, this radish dip is a great substitute," says Wiedemann.
 "It is bold and brings in flavor while retaining the satiating thickness of store-bought dips."

 1 bunch of radishes, green tops removed, chopped